Case McCoy

-Casey Burl McCoy (born July 15, 1991) is a former American football quarterback for the Texas Longhorns.
+Casey Burl McCoy (born July 15, 1991) is an American former football quarterback for the Texas Longhorns.
 He started 16 games for Texas over a three-year period, amassing a 9–7 record.
 He is the younger brother of NFL quarterback Colt McCoy.

-High school career
+Early life

 McCoy attended Graham High School where he was coached by his father Brad McCoy.
 He was a prep All-American, two-time all-state and three-time first-team all-district performer at quarterback who played in the 2010 Offense-Defense All-American Bowl.
 He graduated with the 5th most passing yards in Texas High School history (10,475) and the 3rd most attempts (1,245).
 He was the 35th-best quarterback prospect coming out of school as ranked by ESPNU.
 He was also a three-year letterman in basketball, a two-year letterman in track and field and a first-team all-district selection in basketball as a junior.